MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 #### About the Secure Channel SSL certificate

 This certificate provides authentication and encryption between the reverse proxy device and Microsoft 365.
 It must be either a wildcard or a SAN certificate and be issued by a public root certification authority.
-For more information, see [About Secure Channel SSL certificates](plan-connectivity-from-microsoft-365-to-sharepoint-server.md#AboutSecureChannel) and [Get a Secure Channel SSL certificate](plan-connectivity-from-microsoft-365-to-sharepoint-server.md#GetSecureChannel).
+For more info, see [About Secure Channel SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#AboutSecureChannel) and [Get a Secure Channel SSL certificate](plan-connectivity-from-office-365-to-sharepoint-server.md#GetSecureChannel).

 #### About the on-premises SharePoint SSL certificate